pmatheus/jackbot-sensor/docs/IMPLEMENTATION_STATUS.md

 - [x] MEXC: Integrate snapshot logic for order book and trades
 - [x] Gate.io: Integrate snapshot logic for order book and trades
 - [x] Crypto.com: Integrate snapshot logic for order book and trades
+- [x] Snapshot integration completed across all supported exchanges
 - [x] Snapshot module now supports AWS credentials and full Iceberg table management.
 Local paths remain available for tests via the `file://` scheme.

 **Final Steps:**
-- [ ] Update feature matrix and exchange-by-exchange status in this file.
+- [x] Update feature matrix and exchange-by-exchange status in this file.
 - [ ] Ensure all tests pass for all exchanges after each change.
 - [ ] Document any API quirks, limitations, or unsupported features.